 Transhumanism in Dresden

-20th december 2016, Sorgner presented his concept in a lecture at the TU Dresden.
+The 20th december 2016 Sorgner presented his concept in a lecture at the TU Dresden.

 Popularization of philosophy?

 A whole discussion on the subject of the "popularization of philosophy" can be found in the philosophy journal "Hohe Luft".
-Isn’t it great, having the opportunity to follow a discussion like the one between the Heidegger publisher Peter Trawny and the "Hohe Luft" editor-in-chief Thomas Vasek online?
-Trawny‘s thesis is that philosophy is in danger to abolish itself due to its increasing popularisation.
+Isn’t it great, having the opportunity to follow an online discussion like the one between the Heidegger publisher Peter Trawny and the "Hohe Luft" editor-in-chief Thomas Vasek?
+Trawny‘s thesis is that philosophy is in danger to abolish itself due to its increasing popularization.
 Thomas Vašek responds: Philosophy is there for everyone und shouldn’t be confined to elitist phoney debates.
-Indeed: Everybody can learn something from this little online debate, so here are the links to the three posts (all in German): Philosophy has to reflect its own popularization, We don’t need protected think tanks, and: No requirements have to be accepted by philosophy!
+Indeed: Everybody can learn something from this little online debate, so here are the links to the three posts (all in German): Philosophy has to reflect its own popularization, We don’t need no protected think tanks, and: No requirements have to be accepted by philosophy!

-Hacked Cars, Robots tending sheep and Cyberwar surgery?
+Hacked cars, Roboters tending sheep and Cyberwar surgery?

 There are many who see a lot of potential in autonomously moving cars.
-Still: there is a risk that smart cars might be hacked (yes, autonomous cars as well), and it is decidedly difficult to defuse malware.
-Concerning automatization in general: There is already a robot that tends to sheep, but even robots used for surgeries can be hacked.
-Who is actually still thinking about what might happen if technologies fail, respectively aren’t just ready yet?
+Still: there is the risk that smart cars might be hacked (yes, autonomous cars as well), and it is decidedly difficult to defuse malware.
+Concerning automatization in general: There is already a robot which tends to sheep, but even robots used for surgeries can be hacked.
+Who is actually still thinking about what might happen if technology fails, respectively isn’t just ready yet?

 Gotta catch 'em all!